jkang1643/EchoTranslate/GOOGLE_CLOUD_SETUP.md

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/)
 2. Click on the project dropdown at the top
 3. Click "New Project"
-4. Enter a project name (e.g., "echotranslate-app")
+4. Enter a project name (e.g., "exbabel-app")
 5. Click "Create"

 ## Step 2: Enable the Speech-to-Text API